How to fix disk unknown not initialized in Windows 10/8/7?

 1. Disk 1 unknown, not initialized, no size or no disk space.
 In this case, it is a harware issue.

-2. Disk 1 unknown, not initialized, unallocated space
+2. Disk 1 unknown, not initialized, unallocated space in Disk Management

-3. Disk unknown, not initialized, I/O device error.
+3. Disk 1 unknown, not initialized, I/O device error.
 In this case, it is a harware issue.

-Windows Disk Management shows an error: disk unknown not initialized on the hard disk, external hard drive, USB drive, flash drive, SD card, etc, the disk may show "unallocated space" or no disk space in Disk Management, so you are not able to access data stored on this uninitialized disk, which makes you very upset and don't know how to solve this issue and recover lost data.
+Windows Disk Management shows an error: disk unknown not initialized on the hard disk, external hard drive, USB drive, flash drive, SD card, etc, the disk may show "unallocated space" or no disk space in Disk Management, so you are not able to access data stored on this uninitialized disk, which makes you very upset and don't know how to solve this issue and recover data.

 How to fix 'disk unknown not initialized, unallocated space'?